183 day rule in Florida explained

 3. Update your address with all providers:

 - Officially change your address for banks, insurance companies, healthcare providers, and professional services.
-Florida does not impose an estate tax, which is beneficial for residents.
+Florida does not impose a separate state estate tax, which can be advantageous for many residents as part of their overall estate plan.

 - Even minor details like Amazon Prime or Netflix billing addresses can matter in audits.